makrai/notes/rombach22-high-resol-imag-synthes-w-latent-diffus.md

 * we apply DMs in the latent space of powerful pretrained autoencoders
   * we reach a near-optimal point between complexity reduction and detail preservation, greatly boosting visual fidelity
-  * with cross-attention layers into the model architecture => diffusion models turn into powerful and flexible generators for general conditioning inputs such as text or bounding boxes and high-resolution synthesis becomes possible in a convolutional manner
+  * with cross-attention layers in the model architecture, diffusion models turn into powerful and flexible generators for general conditioning inputs such as text or bounding boxes and high-resolution synthesis becomes possible in a convolutional manner
   * Our latent diffusion models (LDMs) achieve